imbingz/MERN-Stack-Book-App/README.md

   ## Project Objective
   * This should be a SPA (Single Page Application) that uses [`react-router-dom`](https://github.com/reactjs/react-router) to navigate, hide and show React components without changing the route within Express.
   * User can search for books via the Google Books API and render them here.
 User has the option to "View" a book, bringing them to the book on Google Books, or "Save" a book, saving it to the Mongo database.
+  * Use socket.io to create a notification of the saved-book title that triggers whenever a user saves an book.
   * Renders all books saved to the Mongo database.
 User has an option to "View" the book, bringing them to the book on Google Books, or "Delete" a book, removing it from the Mongo database.
   * At a minimum, books should have each of the following fields:
       * `title` - Title of the book from the Google Books API